Someecards Logo

 In response I said, "I can't leave my job early because she needs me, and it's not my job to do something that you're asking me to do last minute.
 I was only invited as a guest, and asking to leave work because of something like this would not be considerate of the rest of my team."

 When the ceremony started everyone expected me to be there for the bride, and to try to make her life easier by doing the bridesmaids' tasks (which, once again I wasn't asked to be part of the bridal party).
-Eventually, I succumbed to the pressure and took over the responsibilites.
+Eventually, I succumbed to the pressure and took over the responsibilities.

 The day after the wedding she sent me a thank you letter, where she said that I am her best friend.
 This made me upset, I responded to her by saying, unfortunately after she decided to throw away our many years of friendship for two people she knew for a year we are no longer best friends.

-Now all the people around me tell me that AITA, am I?
 Clarification: In our culture being a bridesmaids is something big and a statement that says these people are the people I trust the most and have always been there for me in all moments .

 OP responded to some comments: